makma/fingerprintjs.com/content/blog/buy-now-pay-later-the-ultimate-research-guide.md

 * The increasing use of mobile devices for online shopping
 * The increasing sophistication of fraudsters

-Payment fraud takes many different forms, but the [most common types](https://www.information-age.com/fraud-scenarios-in-buy-now-pay-later-ecosystem-123497123/) are account takeover, abusing the default line of credit for new accounts, and repayments with a stolen credit card.
+Payment fraud takes many different forms, but the <a href="https://www.information-age.com/fraud-scenarios-in-buy-now-pay-later-ecosystem-123497123/">most common types</a> are account takeover, abusing the default line of credit for new accounts, and repayments with a stolen credit card.

 Account takeover is when a fraudster gains access to a victim's account and uses it to make fraudulent purchases.
 This type of fraud is becoming increasingly common as criminals use ever-more sophisticated methods to steal login credentials.